thunderseethe/thunderseethe.github.io/content/posts/simplify-base.md

   .expect("ICE: Unbound variable encountered in simplification")
 ```

-We only move on if our in scope variable is defined and `should_inline` determines that definition is worth inlining.
+We only move on if our in scope variable is defined and `should_inline` determines its definition is worth inlining.
 If we decide to inline the variable, we return our definition:

 ```rs